VernonGrant/gnu-c-language-manual/markdown/Blocks.md

 -   To specify the scope for local declarations.
 For instance, a local variable's scope is the rest of the innermost containing block.
 -   To write a series of statements where, syntactically, one statement is called for.
-For instance, the `execute-if-true`{.variable} of an `if` statement is one statement.
+For instance, the `execute-if-true` of an `if` statement is one statement.
 To put multiple statements there, they have to be wrapped in a block, like this: